After 4-year-old took a doll from a store, video shows police pulling gun on parents

 Footage from another, ground-level angle, showed an officer with a drawn gun repeatedly yelling: “Get your f------ hands up!”

-Harper said at a press conference this week that she was trying to tell the officers that she was in a backseat with her kids and couldn't immediately get out of the car.
+Harper said at a news conference this week that she was trying to tell the officers that she was in a backseat with her kids and couldn't immediately get out of the car.

-The Phoenix Police Department said confirmed an incident of officers' taking "two individuals into custody while investigating a shoplifting incident."
+The Phoenix Police Department confirmed that officers had taken "two individuals into custody while investigating a shoplifting incident."

 "The Phoenix Police Department takes all allegations of misconduct seriously and for this reason, this incident is currently being investigated by the Professional Standards Bureau," a police statement said.